 In the Lower Sixth, pupils study four options.
 For most this will be three A levels and an additional qualification, but for some it will be four A levels.
 A levels are all two-year linear courses which are then examined at the end of the Upper Sixth.
 All additional qualifications are completed in the Lower Sixth.
 In addition, pupils study a Core Curriculum which focuses on developing skills for life beyond St John’s by giving them an understanding of real-world topics such as politics and financial literacy, and developing thinking and reasoning skills.

-The A levels offered at St John’s are: art, biology, chemistry, business, classical civilisation, computer science, design and engineering, drama and theatre, English literature, economics, French, geography, German, politics, history, Latin, mathematics (and further mathematics), music, sports science, physics, psychology, theology and philosophy and Spanish.
+The A levels offered at St John’s are: art, biology, chemistry, business, classical civilisation, computer science, design and engineering, drama and theatre, English literature, economics, French, geography, German, politics, history, Latin, mathematics (and further mathematics), music, sports science, physics, psychology, theology, philosophy and religion (TPR), and Spanish.

-We offer four additional qualifications: the Extended Project Qualification (EPQ), the Engineering Education Scheme (EES), the CISI Award in Fundamentals of Financial Services and the Mathematics in context qualification.
+We offer four additional qualifications: the Extended Project Qualification (EPQ), the Arts Award, the CISI Award in Fundamentals of Financial Services and the Mathematics in Context qualification.